Sharks… just the word may evoke fear in some. The reality is that one is more likely to be hit by lightning than be attacked by a shark.

 You’ll never find shark bones.
 Shark and ray skeletons are not made of bones like we have.
 Their skeletons are made with cartilage, like we have in our ears and noses!

-Learn more about sharks and rays by reading some great books today.
+Learn more about sharks and rays by reading some or all of these eBooks found on Fathom Reads:

-And when you are finished reading, here are some great activities from members of the Association of Zoos and Aquariums to help young children learn more.
+When you are finished reading, here are some great activities from members of the Association of Zoos and Aquariums to help young readers learn more.